-ELECTRIC SHOCK Always turn off the power to the modular cables as you may get
+Always turn off the power to the PC and disconnect the AC adapter when you connect modular cables as you may get electric shock.

-Always turn off the power to the modular cables as you may get
+Always turn off the power to the PC and disconnect the AC adapter when you connect modular cables as you may get electric shock.

-CAUTION ---
+▲ CAUTION-

-ELECTRIC SHOCK Do not put your finger into the m
+Do not put your finger into the modular connector, or you may get electric shock.